SergeyPiskunov/TeleDesk/README.md

 ###### To do:

+- full list of rdp 7.1 properties
-- import/export to *.rdp
+- import from *.rdp file
 - multilanguage UI
-- full list of rdp 7.1 properties